 Spiritual breaths are where you breathe in a conscious state of being, and often the mindfulness of your breaths will also put you in a state of higher consciousness.

-Technique 2: Sitting in Stillness & Presence
+Technique 2: Being Present in Stillness

 This meditation technique focuses on cultivating stillness and presence in your sitting practice.
 It allows you to quiet the mind, expand your awareness, and connect with the present moment.

+You can begin this practice now, noticing your body and breath as you settle into stillness.
 Follow these steps to practice the stillness and presence meditation:

 Find a quiet and comfortable place to sit, either on a cushion or a chair.
 Sit with an upright posture, keeping your back straight and relaxed.
 Close your eyes gently and take a few deep breaths to settle into the present moment.